the Block Editor

 Download our white paper on the WordPress Block Editor, including this case study.

-Breaking free from inherited technical dept
+Breaking free from inherited technical debt

 At the time they reached out to us, Artefact had hit a systemic barrier with content creation on their website.